ovgu-nit/paindetection/pages/home.md

 ---
 layout: home
 #title: EU EFRE collaborative research project
-title: ENABLING
+title: Pain Recognition
-subtitle: ERDF research project
+#subtitle: ERDF research project

-description: "Resilient Human-Robot Collaboration in Mixed-Skill Environments"
+description: "Collaborative DFG research projects in the area of pain intensity detection"
-background: /assets/theme/images/header-img.jpg
+background: /assets/theme/images/header-img.png
 permalink: /
 ---
-# ENABLING
-**ENABLING (*Resilient Human-Robot Collaboration in Mixed-Skill Environments*)** addresses the problem area of developing AI methods to complement the skills of robots and humans.
-It thus enables research innovations in cross-sectional areas of IT and key enabling technologies and forms the basis for future applications in the lead markets.
-The challenges lie, firstly, at the interface between robotics and AI and, secondly, in the complexity of tasks in a mixed-skill environment and, thirdly, in resilient and responsible collaboration.
-These are to be achieved by developing the key technologies for 1. robust recording of the affective user state, 2. semantic environment analysis, 3. intention-based interpretation of user actions, 4. and research into generative models for recording complex behavior in mixed-skill environments.

-The project is funded by the European Regional Development Fund (ERDF) under grant No. ZS/2023/12/182056 and is planned with a project duration of 4 years (2024 to 2027).
+# THIS WEBSITE A WORK IN PROGRESS
+# Multi-model AI-based Pain Detection
+The AI-based pain detection at NIT consits of two DFG funded research projects.
+These two projects focus on developing and testing AI-based methods to reliably detect pain in humans.
+Thus, the first project aims at using the knowlegde from our previous projects, which resulted in the creation of the pain databases BioVid and X-ITE, to develop a reliable, robust and effective pain detection system based on all available modalities.
+These modalities range from physiological bio-signals such as ECG, Skin activity ,and muscle activiy to video based methods of the face or the body.

+The second research project focuses then on transfering the developed solutions from the laboratory enviornments of BioVid and X-ITE to real world settings.
+For this purpose, the project aims to create a new dataset from real patient after abdominal surgery in the intermediate care unit of the university hospital ulm.
+This dataset allows to verify and transfer the AI models to real world settings.

+The projects are supported by the DFG with the grants Pain analysis Nr.
+AL 638/20-1 and AL 638/19-1 until 2027.